mez/carnd/P3_behavioral_cloning/writeup_report.md

   <img src="./images/SqueezeNet52.png"><br><br>
 </div>

 This model combats overfitting by being super tiny and for kicks I added a small dropout layer.
-The model works on both tracks and has a six second epoch on my late 2012 macbook air!!
+The model works on both tracks and has a six second epoch on my late 2012 Macbook air!!
 From the comma.ai model, it was evident that a validation loss of around 0.03 on 30% of **this** dataset results in a stable model that can handle the track at a throttle of around 0.2, which is a speed of around 20mph in the simulator.
-So, I didn't bother worrying about the hyperparameter on how many epochs to train.
-I simply created a custom early termination keras callback that stopped the training when we hit our requirement.
+So, I didn't bother worrying about the epoch hyperparameter.
+I simply created a custom early termination Keras callback that stopped the training when we hit our requirement.

 >One good rule of thumb I developed from this project is ** to try and reduce the number of variables you are tuning to gain better results faster.**